csbence/metronome/README.md

 # features

-Search domains including VaccumWorld (and others)
+Search domains including VaccumWorld, Vehicle, TestDomain

 Algorithm set that makes use of real time search paradigms

 # todo

-Finish VacuumWorld representation
+Finish VacuumWorld and Vehicle representation

-Implement a simple real time search algorithm (RTA*)
+Implement real time A* and its extentions (LSS-LRTA*)